MartinGeisse/grumpyrest/doc/howto-quick-start.md

 ```

 This will launch an embedded Jetty at port 8080 and serve the API just defined.

+The launcher class is not part of the library because you'll like have to change the details, such as CORS origin
+whitelisting, in a real-world project.

 ## Using a Servlet Container